-- Background: - Context and rationale for research, including previously published research related to research question or social problem being addressed - o Narrative about community-based experiences, volunteer or otherwise - Project significance: how the study will contribute to the existing literature or knowledge about this problem and existing solutions to this problem - Goals/Objectives: - Questions or hypothesis that research will address - Methodology: - Include study design, data collection, and plans for statistical analyses if quantitative techniques are used.
-(Please including any applicable sample size calculations) - Potential benefits or anticipated significance to addressing the problem of systemic racism in the everyday lives of people whose lives are also marked by differentiating boundaries such as gender, class, ability, and sexuality, to name a few

-- Project timeline

-- Project budget:

-- o How the awarded funds will be utilized

-- Suggested budget items: Students' salary and wages (fringe benefits of 8% of student worker salary, consultants, supplies, travel)

-- Note: Points will be awarded for projects that require funds in order to complete the project (versus ONLY travel funds).

-- o Budget total not to exceed \$5,000

-- Facilities and resources:

-- O Describe the role of each investigator in the research including identifying which investigator(s) will be responsible for analysis of study data.
-(Please note, it is not required that the individual responsible for statistical analysis be an investigator if acceptable to the institutional IRB)
+- Background: - Context and rationale for research, including previously published research or work experience related to research question or social problem being addressed - o Narrative about community-based experiences, volunteer or otherwise

+- Project significance: how the study will contribute to the existing work or knowledge about this problem and existing solutions to this problem - Goals/Objectives: - Questions or issues that research will address - Methodology: - Include study design, data collection, and plans for statistical analyses if quantitative techniques are used. - Potential benefits or anticipated significance to addressing the problem of systemic racism in the everyday lives of people whose lives are also marked by differentiating boundaries such as gender, class, ability, and sexuality, to name a few - Project timeline - Project budget: - Note: Minimum of one, maximum of three, pages Format: Provide in short paragraphs, bullet points, or table format (include brief rationale for expenses): - How the awarded funds will be utilized: Suggested budget items: Student researchers' (not including lead student-researchers') salary and wages (fringe benefits of 8% of student worker salary, consultants, supplies, travel), conference travel/presentations directly related to the research, joining professional organizations, supplies - Note: Points will be awarded for projects that require funds in order to complete the project (versus ONLY travel funds). - Budget total not to exceed \$5,000 - Facilities and resources: - Describe the role of each investigator in the research including identifying which investigator(s) will be responsible for analysis of study data.
+(Please note, it is not required that the individual responsible for statistical analysis be an investigator if acceptable to the institutional IRB) - References
-- References